elpaso/qgis-connect-plugin/docs/source/usage.rst

 Updating plugins
 ----------------

-If during the first run of |connect_plugin| (or after its update) is found that all Boundless plugins are already installed, but some of them are outdated, it will propose you to update those plugins automatically.
+If after QGIS start |connect_plugin| is found that all or some Boundless plugins are already installed, but some of them are outdated, it will propose you to update those plugins automatically.

 .. figure:: img/ask-update.png
    :align: center